 Supply chain managers must also coordinate their efforts with those of suppliers and logistics firms.
 At the same time, they must subject these partners to rigorous scrutiny in order to ascertain whether or not they’re meeting the required standards of quality, security and reliability.

 What is operations management?

 Of course, SCM is an important aspect of improving business efficiency, as the supply chain and logistics are so central to the way many businesses operate.
 It is, however, concerned purely with the supply chain itself.
-Operations management goes beyond this and concerns itself with ensuring efficiency across the board, looking at all aspects of business operations.
+Operations management goes beyond this and concerns itself with ensuring efficiency across the board, looking at all aspects of business processes.